Azure-Samples/mysql-kafka-redis-integration/README.md

 ...
 ```

-The config for the Search API service is much smaller:
+The config for the Search API service is quite compact:

 ```yaml
 redis: